Blue Air has ceased operations as of septiembre 2022 and is no longer flying.

 |Reino Unido||Londres||STN||London Stansted Airport|

-The airline connects the following destinations within Romania:
+The airline connected the following destinations within Romania:

 |Bacău||BCM||George Enescu International Airport|